luckyuho/nanoDegree/DataStructAndAlgorithm/P1/Task1/LeastRecentlyUsedCache.md

-# Runtime Analysis

-### Task 1: Least Recently Used Cache
+# Task 1: Least Recently Used Cache

+### Explanation of code
-- We give each cache a timestamp, if cache is fulfill, the earliest timestamp of cache will be replace and if there is ever using a cache, we will renew its timestamp.
+We give each cache a timestamp, if cache is fulfill, the earliest timestamp of cache will be replace and if there is ever using a cache, we will renew its timestamp.

-- Worst-case time complexity is O(1).
+This problem implements the Least Recently Used (LRU) Cache with an array plus a map.
+Array is used to record cache value, map is used to record the position and timestamp of the cache value accordingly.
+Adding the map triples the space complexity but makes the time efficiency for getting operations constant.

+### Time and Space Complexity Analysis
-- The time complexity for this program is O(1) because the length of our cache array is a fixed capacity.
+The time and space complexity for this program is O(1) because the length of our cache array is a fixed capacity.

+### Result
 ```python
 # our_cache.get(1)
 1